sanjusan/home/now.md

 layout: page
 ---
 # /Now
 This is a new page on my site, inspired by [Derek Sivers](https://sivers.org/now), who came up with the idea of a “Now Page”.
-Like most everything else I do, this is an experiment.
+It gives you a glimpse into my life beyond 9to5, and it hold me accountable for making it count.

 ## What I'm up to right **NOW**: